Understanding Our Judicial Metrics

 Ranking: Based on all judges in New York State with public admonitions or censures.

-Dataset details: Includes all public admonitions and censures through 2023 and part of 2024.
+Dataset details: Includes all public admonitions and censures from 2000 through the last full calendar year.
 Does not include removals or negotiated resignations, as those judges are no longer on the bench.

 Further reading: New York State Commission on Judicial Conduct.